“CatholicCare did not just teach me how to survive. They gave me strength. They helped me raise my voice. They reminded me that I am human.”

 The video shows how donor generosity helps women like Sakina rebuild their lives with dignity and hope.

-Thalhus’ journey of gaining confidence
+Thalhus’ journey to gaining confidence

 Thalhus, a father from Sri Lanka who arrived in Australia by boat, seeking safety after fleeing conflict.
 Separated from his daughter for many years, Thalhus speaks about the pain of loss, the fear he felt on arrival, and the quiet hope he has found through CCV’s support.
-Thalhus confidence to navigate systems has since grown, he’s found a sense of belonging and importantly, feels that his mind is finally at peace.

 Sima’s journey to stability

 Sima is a mother experienced years of displacement and hardship, following her flight from Afghanistan to India.
 After experiencing family separation, loss, and feeling uncertain about what the future held for her and her family, she came to Australia in hope for a better life for herself and her children.
-With support from CCV and her community, Sima is now rebuilding her life with her daughters; finding stability, regaining her worth, and working towards independence.

 More ways to donate